Illustrated fiction: 20th century

 Some authors were concerned that illustrations would date or misinterpret their prose.
 Henry James disliked illustrations, claiming that illustrations were not needed because prose was sufficiently pictorial.
 He thought that illustrations and prose were in competition with one another.
 He permitted his travel books, but not his mature fiction, to be illustrated.
 Alvin Langdon Coburn's photographs were used in the New York edition of his works only as frontispieces, and only after James reassured himself that they did not compete or make a reference to his prose.
 Similar to James, Thomas Hardy increasingly excluded illustrations from the collected editions of his novels, with the exception of maps that he had drawn and photographic frontispieces.

 None of the first or standard editions of James Joyce's novels were illustrated during his lifetime, except for an edition of Ulysses published by the Limited Editions Club in 1935, which included drawings and etchings by Henri Matisse.
 Pearl Buck's husband Richard J. Walsh, as editor of Asia, included illustrations with Buck's work that was published there in serial or complete form.
 However, as editor and later president of the John Day Company, he did not include illustrations in the subsequent hardcover editions of these novels.
 When Ernest Hemingway's novella The Old Man and the Sea was first published in Life magazine in 1952, it was illustrated with blue-tinted drawings by Noel Sickles.
 These illustrations were not included in its first publication in volume form, published by Charles Scribner's Sons.

-In the middle of the 20th century, the comic strip using visual images to convey action were a great influence on children and young people.
-Comic books had a unique storytelling potential.
+In the middle of the 20th century, the comic strip used visual images to convey action and had a great influence on children and young people.
+Comic books have unique storytelling potential.